Verb Conjugation in Moroccan Darija

 Person writing Arabic script in a notebook

-For example, the three-consonant root K-T-B (ك-ت-ب) relates to writing:
+Take the root K-T-B (ك-ت-ب), which relates to writing:

 • kteb — he wrote